How to run LinkedIn Ads that grab attention

 A short guide how to make LinkedIn advertisements a little easier.

-For years, people have been using LinkedIn – the Facebook for business minds – to network, to build collaboration and to find work for themselves.
-However, LinkedIn can be a hard place to navigate and its rather awkward messenger system can be hard to work around.
+For years, people have been using LinkedIn – Facebook for business minds – to network, to build collaboration and to find work for themselves.
+However, LinkedIn can be a hard place to navigate and its rather awkward messenger system can be hard to workaround.

 If you are looking for a means of making your life a little easier, this guide should help make LinkedIn advertisements a little easier.
 Making attention-grabbing LinkedIn ads can take a lot of work, so this should help you make yourself a touch more accessible and easily found for the right people.

 Set A Target

 The first major mistake that most people running a LinkedIn ad will make is that they don’t have a clear target in mind.

 - Start off by choosing the kind of person that you think would be best suited for the targeting of the ad.

 - Who benefits from clicking on your ad?
 Are you promoting a service or product to help bring in sales?